What is a Brand Reputation Management Strategy? Do I Need One?

 Reviews help consumers decide if your business is worth visiting or not.
 Tier 1 review sites such as Yelp, Google, Facebook, and Bing should take first priority for your business when it comes to monitoring reviews.
-These directories are where the majority of your customer feedback exists, in addition to review sites specific to your brand’s industry.
-Industry-specific review sites will also need to be monitored since this is where your target consumers will do additional research on your brand.
+These directories are where the majority of your customer feedback exists.
+Some industry-specific review sites like ZocDoc or OpenTable might also be critical to your success.
+They could be the top place where your target consumers will do additional research on your brand.
 Monitoring reviews give your brand a deeper insight into each business location’s performance.
 This insight helps you take action around negative feedback quickly and create a better customer experience.

 COVID-19 paved the way for a dramatic increase in social media usage among consumers, with over half of consumers using social media at increased rates during this pandemic.
 It’s a critical area of your online reputation to monitor what’s being said about your brand.
 When monitoring your social media channels, think about your overall customer sentiment.
 Keep track of metrics like brand mentions, relevant hashtags, customer feedback and sentiment, and competitor mentions.
 Monitoring these metrics will provide a better understanding of consumer sentiment and also help you improve your brand’s products or services.

 Site #2: Actively Listen & Respond to Your Customers